cartridge-gg/controller-cairo/docs/controller_account.md

 ## Signature format

-The information available in [Signatures](./signers_and_signatures.md#Signatures) is also applicable for the argent account.
+The information available in [Signatures](./signers_and_signatures.md#Signatures) is also applicable for the controller account.

 Additionally, this account also supports providing signatures in a concise way when al signers involved are StarknetSigners